MobileNet

 MobileNet is a family of convolutional neural network (CNN) architectures designed for image classification, object detection, and other computer vision tasks.
 They are designed for small size, low latency, and low power consumption, making them suitable for on-device inference and edge computing on resource-constrained devices like mobile phones and embedded systems.
 They were originally designed to be run efficiently on mobile devices with TensorFlow Lite.

 The need for efficient deep learning models on mobile devices led researchers at Google to develop MobileNet.
-As of October 2024, the family has four versions, each improving upon the previous one in terms of performance and efficiency.
+As of June 2025, the family has five versions, each improving upon the previous one in terms of performance and efficiency.

 Features

 V1

 MobileNetV1 was published in April 2017.
 Its main architectural innovation was incorporation of depthwise separable convolutions.
 It was first developed by Laurent Sifre during an internship at Google Brain in 2013 as an architectural variation on AlexNet to improve convergence speed and model size.

 The depthwise separable convolution decomposes a single standard convolution into two convolutions: a depthwise convolution that filters each input channel independently and a pointwise convolution ($1 \times 1$ convolution) that combines the outputs of the depthwise convolution.
 This factorization significantly reduces computational cost.

 The MobileNetV1 has two hyperparameters: a width multiplier $\alpha$ that controls the number of channels in each layer.
 Smaller values of $\alpha$ lead to smaller and faster models, but at the cost of reduced accuracy, and a resolution multiplier $\rho$, which controls the input resolution of the images.
 Lower resolutions result in faster processing but potentially lower accuracy.